Lebyy/SmartestChatBot/README.md

 // Import Package
 const smartchatbot = require('smartchatbot')

 smartchatbot.chat('Hey!
-How are you!', 'ChatBot', 'CoolOwnerName', message.author.id).then(reply => {
+How are you!', 'ChatBot', 'CoolOwnerName', 'CoolUniqueUserId').then(reply => {
   console.log(reply)
   // The module will reply based on the message!
 (1st parameter of the chat function!)
 })